 Biographies - Officers

 Edward Dietzler joined the Bank in September 2009 as Senior Vice President of Corporate Development.
-In 2011, Ed served as the bank’s Chief Operating Officer.
+In 2011, Ed served as the bank’s Chief Operating Officer before accepting the position of President of The Bank of Princeton in 2012.
 He is a veteran banking executive of 25 years who most recently was the Managing Director at Bear Stearns Bank and Trust in Princeton, NJ.
 While at Bear Stearns he was responsible for all aspects of banking and mortgage operations.
-Previously, he spent 5 years with Yardville National Bank as First Senior Vice President of Capital Markets, where he oversaw all aspects of balance sheet and capital management.
+Previously, he spent 5 years with Yardville National Bank as First Senior Vice President of Capital Markets.
 Prior to that, Mr. Dietzler was with GMAC Mortgage as the Director of Risk Management and was responsible for derivative trading and balance sheet management.
 Mr. Dietzler is a graduate of Widener University where he earned a Master’s degree in Business Administration.
+Mr. Dietzler now sits on the Philadelphia Federal Reserve Advisory Committee and is also on the Board of Directors of the New Jersey Bankers Association.
 Throughout his career, Mr. Dietzler has been active in a number of community, charitable and educational organizations in the local area. (top)

 Doug Conover joined the Bank in September 2009 as Executive Vice President and Chief Lending Officer.
 He is a 34 year veteran banking executive who most recently led the commercial lending department at a $250 million dollar community bank in Union County.
 Doug managed a team of lenders that successfully grew the loan department in excess of $160 million.
 Previously he directed lending teams at Sovereign Bank, NatWest Bank and First Washington State Bank.
 Mr. Conover is a graduate of The College of New Jersey with a BS in Economics.
 During his banking career he has served on various boards including the Mercer County Chamber of Commerce, March of Dimes and the Rock Brook School Foundation. (top)